-Each year, many thousands of construction transactions take place.
-Occasionally, disagreements develop over these transactions.
-Many of these disputes are resolved by arbitration, the voluntary submission of a dispute to a disinterested person or persons for final and binding determination.
-Arbitration has proven to be an effective way to resolve disputes privately, promptly, and economically.
+Each year, many thousands of construction-related transactions take place.
+Occasionally, disagreements in connection with these transactions develop.
+Often, these disputes are resolved by arbitration, the voluntary submission of a dispute to a disinterested person or persons for final and binding determination.
+Arbitration has been proven to be an effective way to resolve disputes fairly, privately, promptly, and economically.

 The American Arbitration Association (AAA) is a public-service, not-for-profit organization offering a broad range of dispute resolution services to business executives, attorneys, individuals, trade associations, unions, management, consumers, families, communities, and all levels of government.
-Services are available through AAA headquarters in New York City and through offices located in major cities throughout the United States and Europe.
-Hearings may be held at locations convenient for the parties and are not limited to cities with AAA offices.
-In addition, the AAA serves as a center for education and training, issues specialized publications, and conducts research on all forms of out-of-court dispute settlement.
+The AAA is headquarted in New York and has offices located in many major cities throughout the United States and around the world, including Dublin, Mexico City and Singapore.
+Parties may hold hearings at local AAA offices or at other locations convenient for them The AAA also provides education and training, publications, and conducts research on all forms of out-of-court dispute resolution.